Recently, Mimiro raised $30 million from investors to expedite the expansion of its machine-learning platform.

 Growth of new markets, lengthening supply chains, increased migration, and geopolitical instability put pressure on businesses to boost their standards for verifying the legitimacy and risk of payments and counterparts.

-Even though ‘know your customer’ and financial crime form the near-term focus of Mimiro, the company is currently building a comprehensive global repository, which offers immediate, accuracy risk profile for each person and commercial entity in the world.
+Even though ‘know your customer’ and financial crime form the near-term focus of Mimiro, the company is currently building a comprehensive global repository, which offers immediate, accurate risk profiles for each person and commercial entity in the world.

 ‘We exist because globalization is intensifying the business problems of trust,’ claims Mimiro’s Chief Executive Officer and Founder Charles Delingpole, who previously founded MarketInvoice.